CodingZeal/nextjs-example-confirm-server-action/post.md

 Next.js 13 has brought exciting new experimental React features to web development.
 The combination of server side rendered components and server actions have the potential to simplify web development while still giving us the full power of client side React when we need it.

-This article will present the basics of server actions, and how to use them in combination with actions that require user confirmation.
+This article introduces the basics of server actions, and how to use them in combination with actions that require user confirmation.
 This is a common scenario for destructive actions such as deleting a record from a database.

 ## Sample application

-This article assumes you are already familiar with setting up and running Next.js applications.
+This article presumes you're acquainted with setting up and running Next.js applications.

-For code references used in this article, [checkout the repo](https://github.com/CodingZeal/nextjs-example-confirm-server-action).
+To view the code referenced in this article, [checkout the repo](https://github.com/CodingZeal/nextjs-example-confirm-server-action).

-The example application and this article are based on Next.js version 13.5.4.
-Server actions are still experimental and subject to change.
+This article and accompanying example application utilize Next.js version 13.5.4.
+Bear in mind that server actions remain in the experimental phase and could evolve.

 ## A Glimpse at Server Actions

-Server actions in Next.js allow developers to perform server-side operations directly from the client without the need for writing any HTTP plumbing code.
-From the Next.js docs:
+Next.js's server actions empower developers to execute server-side operations directly from the client without the hassle of wiring up HTTP client code.
+As the Next.js documentation succinctly puts it:

 > With Server Actions, you don't need to manually create API endpoints.
 Instead, you define asynchronous server functions that can be called directly from your components.

 ### Required Next.js Configurations

-To utilize server actions, an experimental feature flag must be enabled in your Next.js configuration:
+To leverage server actions, the experimental feature flag must be enabled in your Next.js configuration:

 ```ts
 module.exports = {